cybernetes-co/pulumi-s3-www/README.md

 1. Restore NPM modules via `npm install` or `yarn install`.

+1. Run `pulumi install` to install packages and plugins for the current program.

 1. Run `pulumi up` to preview and deploy changes.
 After the preview is shown you will be prompted if you want to continue or not.